 We flew down the dune a total of 5 times, which I feel is a solid amount of time.
 It was enough to realize we sucked, enough to realize what we were doing wrong, and enough to realize I should hit more cardio machines and fewer weights at the gym.

 The first flight down (if you can even call it that) was pretty bad across the board.
-Nobody really made it very far, which had its perks since we didn’t really have far to walk to get back up to the top of the dune! but after that, every flight felt more and more comfortable.
+Nobody really made it very far, which had its perks since we didn’t have far to walk to get back up to the top of the dune!
+But after that, every flight felt more and more comfortable.
 I can’t claim to be a pro by the end of the hang gliding lesson, that’s for sure, but I was no longer afraid of going face first in the sand.

 I can probably speak for everyone in my family by saying we would absolutely do this again (except for Livea, she would definitely NOT do it again unless it was much cooler outside).